TIMEEVENT DESCRIPTIONLOCATION

 light particles exit than enter the space.
 Light particles that exit to more

-empty spaces form new nebuli and galaxies and so this cycle continues.
-Stars at
+empty spaces form new nebulae and galaxies and so this cycle continues.
+Stars

 particles at our scale may be stars at a much smaller scale.
 This system may go